Dvd848/CTFs/2019_KipodAfterFree/dkdos.md

 0x00000038    4 24           fcn.00000038
 ```

-We have four functions.
 We start from the main function:
 ```
 [0000:0050]> s entry0
 [0000:0050]> e asm.comments = false